Dispersion for the wave equation inside strictly convex domains II: the general case: Introduction

-and $\beta$ is dictated by scaling. \end{thm} In dimension $d=2$ the known range of admissible indices for which sharp Strichartz are currently known to hold is in fact slightly larger, see \cite{blsmso08} where $\gamma(2)=1/6$.
-However, in larger dimensions $d\geq 3$, Theorem \ref{thStri} improves the range of indices for which Strichartz estimates hold, and it does so in a uniform way with respect to dimension, in contrast to \cite{blsmso08}, where $\gamma(3)=2/3$ and $\gamma(d)=(d-3)/2$ for $d\geq 4$.
+\end{thm} In dimension $d=2$ the known range of admissible indices for which sharp Strichartz are already known to hold is in fact slightly larger, see \cite{blsmso08} where $\upgamma(2)=1/6$ (which we may recover with our argument).
+Especially noteworthy is $d=3$, for which we get $\upgamma(3)= 1/6+\varepsilon$: such a loss corresponds heuristically to a fixed time dispersion \eqref{dispco} where the $1/4$ loss would be replaced by a $1/6$ loss.
+In dimensions $d\geq 3$, Theorem \ref{thStri} improves the known range of indices for which Strichartz estimates hold, and it does so in a uniform way with respect to dimension, in contrast to \cite{blsmso08}, where $\upgamma(3)=2/3$ and $\upgamma(d)=(d-3)/2$ for $d\geq 4$.
 The results in \cite{blsmso08} however apply to any domain or manifold with non-empty boundary.

-In the negative direction, counterexamples from \cite{doi,doi2} prove that $\gamma(d)\geq 1/12$, for $d=2,3,4$.
-In another very recent work \cite{ILP2}, both positive and negative results for the model case when $d=2$ are pushed further, yielding $1/10\leq\gamma(2)< 1/9$.
-These improvements already use the parametrix construction of the present work, as it covers a larger area close to the boundary and prove to be more flexible, even in the model case.
-We expect these results to extend beyond the model case for $d=2$, and provide similar improvements in higher dimensions, and these extensions will be addressed elsewhere, as they require significant new developpements that are out of scope here.
+In the negative direction, counterexamples from \cite{doi,doi2} prove that $\upgamma(d)\geq 1/12$, for $d=2,3,4$.
+In other recent works \cite{ILP3}, \cite{ILP4}, on the model domain, both positive and negative results for $d=2$ are pushed further.
+Estimates \eqref{eq:SEF} are proved to hold with $\upgamma(2)= 1/9$ ; improvements on counterexamples yield $\upgamma(2) \geq 1/10$.
+These results extend beyond the model case for $d=2$, and provide similar improvements in higher dimensions; these extensions, for the general case, will be addressed elsewhere, as they require significant new developments that are out of scope here.

-In the present work, we focus mainly on the construction of a sharp parametrix for the wave equation \eqref{WE}, providing optimal bounds on the amplitude of the wave, including at a discrete set of caustics of swallowtail type that increases to arbitrarily large numbers when the source gets closer and closer to the boundary.
-While a natural outcome of this parametrix is optimal dispersion bounds, we believe that such a sharp parametrix will prove useful for a broad range of applications beyond the study of dispersive effects, including sharp quantitative versions of propagation of singularities results that are of importance in control theory.
+In the present work, we mainly focus on constructing a sharp parametrix for the wave equation \eqref{WE}, providing optimal bounds on the amplitude of the wave, including at a discrete set of caustics of swallowtail type that increase to arbitrarily large numbers when the source gets closer and closer to the boundary.
+While a natural outcome of this parametrix is optimal dispersion bounds, we believe that such a sharp parametrix will prove useful for a broad range of applications beyond the study of dispersive effects and localization of eigenfunctions, including sharp quantitative versions of propagation of singularities results that are of importance in control theory.